Cerebellum-Network/ddc-cli/README.md

 ### get-user-pieces

-To get user pieces from Behaviour DDC (bootstrapNodes and appPubKey from configuration are used):
+To get user pieces from Event DDC (bootstrapNodes and appPubKey from configuration are used):

 ```shell script
 ddc-cli get-user-pieces -u aceba9c5-617e-4422-9520-c98fe66eb6e2 --from 2021-07-22T09:56:06.849030Z --to 2021-07-22T09:56:49.849030Z --fields=field1,field2